A unified study of the production of all identified hadrons over wide ranges of transverse momenta at LHC: Two-jet Recombination

 \section{Two-jet Recombination}

-Before we embark on the actual task of computing the inclusive distributions, we discuss an issue that should arise upon examining Fig.\ 5.
-We see in that figure that $\mathcal S$ is larger than $\mathcal T$ for all $p_1>0.5$ GeV/c so one would expect the last terms $\mathcal{SS}$ and $\mathcal{SSS}$ in Eqs.\ (\ref{33}) and (\ref{34}) to be more important.
-However, those equations display only the schematic structure of the various components, and are adequate only as a general layout for use in Eqs.\ (\ref{31}) and (\ref{32}).
+Before we embark on the actual task of computing the inclusive distributions, we discuss an issue that should arise upon examining Fig.\ 4.
+Eqs.\ (\ref{33}) and (\ref{34}) display only the schematic structure of the various components, and are adequate only as a general layout for use in Eqs.\ (\ref{31}) and (\ref{32}).
 Kinematic constraints on the shower-parton momenta that will be shown in detail in the next section result in the contribution from $\mathcal{SS}$ and $\mathcal{SSS}$ terms to be dominant only in the large $p_T$ region.
 There is another type of shower-parton recombination that has not been discussed above; that is the subject of our consideration in this section.

 In Refs.\ \cite{hy1, hz1, hz2} where $\rm SS$ recombination is considered, the shower partons arise from the same jet.
 (The same applies to $\rm SSS$ for baryons as well, but will not be reiterated.)
 Such a term is equivalent to fragmentation, since it is from the FF, $D_i^{\pi}(z)$, that the SPDs are derived in the first place \cite{hy4}.
-In view of the dominance of $\mathcal{S}(p_1)$ over $\mathcal{T}(p_1)$, it is reasonable to expect the integral of $\mathcal{S}(p_1)\mathcal{S}(p_2)$ to be larger than $\mathcal{T}(p_1)\mathcal{S}(p_2)$ when convoluted with the same RF, $R^{\pi}(p_1, p_2, p_T)$.
+In view of the dominance of $\mathcal{S}(p_1)$ over $\mathcal{T}(p_1)$ for $p_1>3$ GeV/c, it is reasonable to expect the integral of $\mathcal{S}(p_1)\mathcal{S}(p_2)$ to be larger than $\mathcal{T}(p_1)\mathcal{S}(p_2)$ when convoluted with the same RF, $R^{\pi}(p_1, p_2, p_T)$.
 At this point it is important for us to be more explicit with indices and distinguish one-jet and two-jet recombinations, which we shall denote by $\rm (SS)^{1j}$ and $\rm (SS)^{2j}$, respectively.